gljk/gljk/_projects/greentrans.md

 Publications

-Our research findings have been detailed in a reaserch paper and policy paper shedding light on the public opinion and policy implications in Serbia's energy sector.
+Our research findings have been detailed in a research paper and policy paper shedding light on the public opinion and policy implications in Serbia's energy sector.

 <div class="publications">
     {% bibliography -f papers -q @*[project=NIMBY]* %}